Court Operations During COVID-19: 50-State Resources

 Jury Trials/Proceedings: Senior resident superior court judges are strongly encouraged to do whatever they can to resume jury trials without delay.
 Local court operating updates are available on the North Carolina Judicial Branch website.

-Court Operating Status: Due to improving circumstances related to the coronavirus pandemic, the North Dakota Supreme Court has repealed or amended a number of emergency orders pertaining to court operations and procedures.
+Court Operating Status: The North Dakota Supreme Court has repealed or amended a number of emergency orders pertaining to court operations and procedures.
 Judges have discretion in deciding how court proceedings should be conducted.
 Court personnel and users of court facilities must meet or exceed mask or face covering requirements applicable in the local jurisdiction.
-In-person oral arguments will resume in the North Dakota Supreme Court in June 2021.
+In-person oral arguments have resumed in the North Dakota Supreme Court.

 Jury Trials/Proceedings: Jury trials have been allowed to resume.

-Court Operating Status: The Supreme Court of Ohio has published operational guidance and recommendations for local courts during the coronavirus pandemic.
-Courts should hold all hearings and trials remotely to the extent possible.
+Court Operating Status: Courts are open but with modified procedures, and many courts have significantly limited in-person interactions.
+The Supreme Court of Ohio has published operational guidance and recommendations for local courts during the coronavirus pandemic.
 Local court operating updates are available on the Supreme Court of Ohio & Ohio Judicial System website.

 Jury Trials/Proceedings: The status of jury proceedings varies by local jurisdiction, and updates are available on the Supreme Court of Ohio & Ohio Judicial System website.
 Any in-person trial must follow public health protocols.
 The Ohio Jury Trial Advisory Group has provided recommendations for resuming jury trials.